 Kejimkujik Lake is the largest in the park.
 It offers a portage-free experience, lots of beautiful backcountry campsites along with plenty of bays and beaches to explore.
 You can rent boats at the dock and enjoy a paddle for a day or multiple days if you want the whole backcountry experience.

 Drink wine in Bear River

-Go for a hike in the seaside edition of Kejimkujik National Park
+Go for a hike in Kejimkujik National Park Seaside

-And if you’re into camping or you just want to visit a pretty provincial park, check out Thomas Randall Provincal Park – literally right next door to Kejimkujik.
+And if you’re into camping or you just want to visit a pretty provincial park, check out Thomas Raddall Provincial Park – literally right next door to Kejimkujik.